-Last-minute extension of eviction ban fuels confusion, and it’s too late for some
+Last-minute eviction ban extension fuels confusion and is too late for some

 Samantha Goddard, who is three months behind on rent, said Tuesday that she and her dog, Nugget, were to be evicted by the end of the week.
 She wasn’t sure if the extended eviction moratorium would help.

-The 44-year-old, who lives in Edmond, Okla., had been making ends meet during the pandemic by picking up odd jobs — $400 a month as a research assistant, a few hundred more by taking part in medical focus groups and online surveys.
+The 44-year-old, who lives in Edmond, Okla., had been making ends meet during the pandemic by picking up odd jobs – $400 a month as a research assistant, a few hundred more by taking part in medical focus groups and online surveys.
 But over the summer, she ended up with a $500 electric bill that set her back.
-Now she owes about $2,000 in unpaid rent, and said managers at the apartment complex where she has lived for five years are preparing to file eviction paperwork.
+Now she owes about $2,000 in unpaid rent and said managers at the apartment complex where she has lived for five years are preparing to file eviction paperwork.

 “It’s like I’ve fallen through all of the holes in the Swiss cheese and am lying on the floor,” she said.
 “Where do I go from here?
 I don’t know.”